-This is the 22nd essay in a 23-part series about the James Bond cinemas.
+This essay on Quantum of Solace is the 22nd essay in a 24-part series about the James Bond cinemas.
 I encourage everyone to comment and join in on an extended conversation about not only the films themselves, but cinematic trends, political and other external influences on the series’ tone and direction.

 Quantum of Solace, a Study in Mehssimism

 by James David Patrick

 Any conversation about Quantum of Solace must return to the WGA strike.
 It’s not just that the strike left production with a script found lacking – it’s that there wasn’t a script so much as a bare-bones outline.
 The “script” for Quantum of Solace has become such a scapegoat in the supposed failure of the film that its ribald villainy overshadows the film’s actual villain, Dominic Green (Mathieu Amalric).
 So what happened with that screenplay?

 Let’s start with what we know.

 1. At least four screenwriters had a hand in the Quantum cookie jar: Neal Purvis, Robert Wade, Paul Haggis, and Joshua Zetumer.